lolepop/osu-Rate-Changer/README.md

 The internal function gets detoured by the injected DLL and the speed value (same as the one read externally) replaces the original in ```[esi + 34]```.
 This value changes when a different song is selected on the song selection screen so detouring the function would be more effective than modifying the value in this address every time you change songs.

+## Disclaimer
+This program is not designed as a cheat should not be used as such.
+If you use it and get banned, that's your fault.